 If you have penalty points on your driving licence and have been found guilty, or you are being prosecuted for a further motoring offence the consequences can life changing.
-With the Just Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding your case.
+With our Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding your case.

 We advise and guide our clients each step of the way, all with our commitment to establishing the most favourable outcome possible.

 There are occasions where you will be advised to plead guilty to an offence because there is no defence available to you but where we can ask Magistrates to find “Special Reasons” so as not to endorse your licence with penalty points or disqualify you from driving.

 This argument is usually available where the offence is:

 The law states that a ‘Special Reason’ must:

 • Not amount in law to a defence to the charge;